greymatter-io/pygmdata/README.md

-# Python GreyMatter Data Library (pygmdata)
+# Python greymatter Data Library (pygmdata)

-Library for making a Python library to interact with Grey Matter Data (GM-Data).
+Library for making a Python library to interact with greymatter Data (GM-Data).
 This only works on Python 3.
 Python 2.7 will NOT be supported as it is past end of life.